 - Red and green gel food coloring

-- In a large mixing bowl, combine the first six ingredients; beat on low speed for 30 seconds.
+- In a large bowl, combine the first five ingredients; beat on low speed for 30 seconds.
 Beat on medium for 2 minutes.

-- Pour into two greased and floured 13-in. x 9-in. baking pans.
-Bake at 350° for 30-35 minutes or until a toothpick inserted near the center comes out clean.
-Cool for 10 minutes before removing from pans to wire racks.
-Cool completely.
+- Pour into two greased and floured 13x9-in. baking pans.
+Bake at 350° for 30-35 minutes or until a toothpick inserted in the center comes out clean.
+Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - Level cake tops if necessary.
-Referring to Fig. 1 (above right), cut a 12-in. x 3-1/2-in. strip from one long side of one cake.
-Place the larger rectangle on a 20-in. x 18-in. covered board for cactus stem; place strip below it for the base.
+Cut a 12x3-1/2-in. strip from one long side of one cake.
+Place the larger rectangle on a 20x18-in. covered board for cactus stem; place strip below it for the base.
 Round top corners of cactus stem.

-- Referring to Fig. 2 (below), but two 5-1/2-in. squares from second cake for cactus branches.
+- Cut two 5-1/2-in. squares from second cake for cactus branches.
 Cut a 3-in. square from one corner of each 5-1/2-in. square.
 (Save remaining cake for another use.)
 Position one branch on each side of cactus stem.
 Round top corners of branches.

-- In a large mixing bowl, cream butter.
-Gradually add confectioners' sugar, beating well.
+- In a large bowl, cream butter until fluffy.
+Gradually add confectioners' sugar; beat until smooth.
 Add vanilla and enough milk to achieve spreading consistency.
 Frost cake base with 1 cup frosting.
 Tint 1/4 cup frosting red; set aside.
 Tint remaining frosting green; frost cactus.

 - Cut a small hole in the corner of a pastry or plastic bag; insert round tip #3 and fill with red frosting.
 Pipe "Fiesta" and wavy designs on top and sides of base.
-Decorate cactus with chocolate sprinkles; decorate base with baking bits.
-Yield: 24-30 servings.
+Decorate cactus with chocolate sprinkles; decorate base with M&M's.

-Originally published as Cactus Cake in Taste of Home August/September 2004, p23
+Originally published as Cactus Cake in Taste of Home August/September 2004